Get all the latest data for Canary Islands

 How much are property prices expected to increase in Canary Islands in 2026?

-As of early 2026, property prices in Canary Islands are expected to increase by approximately 7% to 9% over the course of the year, outpacing the Spanish national forecast of around 5% to 7%.
+As of 2026, property prices in Canary Islands are expected to increase by about 6% to 9% for the full year, with a central estimate near 7.5%.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Canary Islands.